khan-lab/khan-lab.github.io/index.md

 {% capture text %}

-Our research bridges biology, multi-omics, machine learning, and data science to understand gene regulation in diseases such as cancer.
-We publish high-impact research papers in leading journals across diverse topics from genomics, epigenomic, machine learning, cancer genomics, and science policy.
+Our research bridges biology, multi-omics, machine learning, and data science to understand how gene regulation shapes health and diseases like cancer.
+We aim to advance precision medicine through innovative, collaborative research — using diverse datasets and more complete, inclusive reference genomes.

 {%
   include button.html